phonkd/dockerd/docs/CKAD/A8 state persistence/CKAD Stateful Sets.md

 ****

 *statefulsets are similar to deployments, they however by default have ordered Pod creation (if pod 1 fails creating, pod 2 will never try).
-This can be changed with [Pod management Policy](CKAD%20Stateful%20Sets.md#Pod%20management%20Policy) Statefulsets are useful for services with static hostnames.*
+This can be changed with [](.md#Pod%20management%20Policy) Statefulsets are useful for services with static hostnames.*

 ## vs Deployments